Italy orders 2 Russian Embassy officials expelled for spying - WTMJ

 Associated Press

-Foreign Minister Luigi Di Maio told a joint session of the Italian Parliament’s foreign relations committees that the incident was a “hostile act of extreme gravity.”
+Foreign Minister Luigi Di Maio told a joint session of the Italian Parliament’s foreign relations committees that the documentation concerned NATO information and that the incident was a “hostile act of extreme gravity.”

+“It is not just our security at risk, but that of the entire NATO (alliance), and we cannot accept this,” he told lawmakers.

-The Italian Foreign Ministry said it summoned Russian Ambassador Sergey Razov to protest the “grave incident” after a sting operation on the outskirts of Rome allegedly caught the Italian and one of the Russians in a “clandestine operation” to exchange the documents and cash late Tuesday.
+The Foreign Ministry said it summoned Russian Ambassador Sergey Razov to protest the “grave incident” after a sting operation on the outskirts of Rome allegedly caught the Italian and one of the Russians in a “clandestine operation” to exchange the documents for cash late Tuesday.

-Italy’s Carabinieri paramilitary police said the Italian naval officer, who is a frigate captain, had been arrested.
+Italy’s Carabinieri paramilitary police said the Italian frigate captain had been arrested.
 The Russian observed with him, a member of the Russian armed forces stationed at the Russian Embassy in Italy, was initially detained but not immediately placed under arrest given his diplomatic status.

 He was ordered expelled along with another Russian Embassy official allegedly involved, Di Maio told lawmakers.
 Di Maio didn’t provide details about the suspected role of the second Russian.